 Lucille Abendanon lives an unconventional life on the move.
 Over the past 15 years, she has lived in six countries on three continents.
 Her identity is stuck, not so much between a rock and a hard place, as between Dutch canals and the African sun,and English country lanes, and Turkish minarets, and chaotic Thai streets… Lucille holds an MA in International Studies and is a published writer.
 As an amateur historian, she explores her identity partially through researching her family, which has been moving around internationally for generations.
 She blogs about her expat life and her exploration of identity at www.expitterpattica.com.

 Caroline Allen is an award-winning novelist, visual artist, and book coach.
 She has helped hundreds of people unleash their stories, and get their books out into the world.
 An expat for many years, she was a newsroom journalist in Tokyo (during the death of Emperor Hirohito), a travel writer across SE Asia, and a journalist at London dailies, with stints at The Independent (during the death of Diana) and the Financial Times.
-Her novels follow one protagonist in a coming-of-age journey over five books as she travels the world amidst increasing climate change.
+Caroline's award-winning novels explore the struggle and excitement of the expat experience.
+The Elemental Journey series follows one protagonist over five books as she travels the globe in search of purpose.
+The third novel in the series, Fire, was just published this month.
 Caroline founded a book coaching business, Art of Storytelling, and works with emerging writers all over the world to help them write their books.

 Donnyale Ambrosine uses her global background, academic training, and career experience in media, management and business to emphasize hidden diversity through CULTURS, a one-of-a-kind digital-first print magazine and product marketplace that addresses global/mobile cultural identities.
 An Afro-Latina living on five continents and identifying with seven cultures by age 19, she passionately creates community for cross-cultural populations.
 She presents around the globe at conferences, universities and in media as an expert focused on entrepreneurship, marketing, branding and cross-cultural excellence; and developed curricula for global culture identity.
 She has worked in-front-of or behind-the-scenes with Oprah Magazine, ABC's The View, Lifetime Television, Woman's Day, Woman's World, and Oxygen Magazine.
 Doni is currently serving on the FIGT Board of Directors.

 Laura Anderson Dr Laura Anderson is a clinical child and family psychologist, licensed in Hawaii and California, who has worked with children and families for twenty years.
-She recently lived and worked in an international school community in West Africa.
+She has lived outside of the US on four occasions and on four different continents.
+Most recently she lived, worked and parented in an international school community in West Africa.
 Laura is also an adoptive parent of an internationally adopted child.
 Currently based in Oakland, California, she provides videohealth services to members of the expatriate community.
 Her areas of expertise include school consultation, assessment of children and adolescents, support for adoptive families, support for gender expansive youth and their families, helping children cope with anxiety, parenting adolescents, and improving family communication styles.

 Cornelia Asanger-Lexa’s mission is to empower her clients to thrive abroad by embracing diversity!
 She specializes in working with international people, people who consider themselves as citizens of the world and who make a home in more than one place.
 She works with international companies to successfully navigate cultural diversity in the workplace by embracing differences and seeing multicultural teams as an asset, not a liability!
 She is a certified professional career and transition coach and holds several other certifications such as Parenting, Leadership and Group Coaching qualifications.
 She has 15+ years as an international Finance and Senior HR leader for a range of sectors and industries.
 Her website is Career And Life Coaching.